If You Keep Seeing Crows đź–¤

 Signs Don’t Only Appear One Way

-You don’t have to live near the wilderness, beach, or rainforest to see crows — or foxes, seashells, or tigers for that matter.
-The pattern is the message carrier.
-Sure, when people search “what does it mean when you see crows,” they’re usually thinking of physical sightings.
+You don’t have to live near the wilderness, beach, or rainforest to see your animal.
+When people ask, “What does it mean when you see crows?” they’re usually thinking of physical sightings.
 But signals aren’t limited to that.
+Whether it’s a crow, fox, seashell, tiger, or rainbow, the pattern is the message carrier.

 The key isn’t the form.
 It’s the repetition.
 And this applies beyond crows.